Nithishravindra/kardams/README.md

 ## kardams

-Outputs the current waterlevel of major dams of karnataka.
+Gives the current waterlevel of major dams of karnataka.

 ## Install
 ```